Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-03-20-Andy-Weir-The-Martian.md

 ## Chapter 26: Sol 549 or Mission Day 687.
 The end
 The launch missed so badly that the team had to use the attitude adjuster to close the intercept distance and bombard the VAL to minify the relative velocity.
 In the end, the protagonist successfully came back to his team.

 # Core: 6/9.
 In a word, it is a good space Robinson science fiction which, however, personally I do not want to read again in light of the excessive amount of the protagonist's repetitive monologues.
+He had a annoying habit of depicting the same thing at least twice—in the process of both speculation and the execution.
 The book would be better if it narrated all the events instead of only imminent troubles from the third person perspective.
 The building of character, the interspersed humor, and the narrative skill especially concerned with the suspense had a great room for improvement so as to flavor the tedious data and the obtrusive explanation of abstruse operations with more entertainment and readability.

-# Character: 7/9.
+# Character: 6/9.
 The protagonist was a talented problem-solver facing a series of extreme circumstances about life and death with an optimistic philosophy of "work the problem".
 However much I love the resourcefulness of the protagonist in face of various conundrums, it was unbearable for me to appreciate this guy's monologue all the time.
 Though the most impressive person barring the protagonist would be the responsible and smart commander who risked her life in finding a lost teammate at the first and possessed the ingenuity and the audacity to blow their ship in the end.
 > "Oh," Louis said, "well if you won't let us then— wait...
 Wait a minute...
 I'm looking at my shoulder patch and it turned out I'm the commander.
 Sit tight.
 We are coming to get you."